 (Founder and CEO)

-Ayesha has been rescuing animals since the age of 5, ranging from coloured baby chicks to birds sold in claustrophobic tiny cages to set them free, to dogs and cats, goats, cows and donkeys.
+Ayesha has been rescuing animals since the age of 5, ranging from coloured baby chicks to birds sold in claustrophobic tiny cages to set them free, to abused and injured dogs, cats, goats, cows and donkeys.

-She started a makeshift school for the house staff’s children in the neighbourhood when she was about 5 years old as she firmly believed that considering they are so close in age, it’s only fair that they all have the same education and chances in life.
-The evenings were spent teaching them what she had learnt in school during the day.
+She started a makeshift school for the house staff’s children in the neighbourhood when she was about 5 years old and the evenings after school were spent teaching them what she had learnt in school during the day.

 Her first volunteering job was at an orphanage in Karachi when she was 10.
-She wanted the kids to have a fun summer like she was lucky enough to experience so she would write skits and produce plays and do arts and crafts with them.
+She would write skits and produce plays and do arts and crafts with them.

-Since then, Ayesha has volunteered at numerous institutes for people/children with special needs, orphanages, slum schools and also headed a refugee camp of 700 displaced people in Islamabad after the 2005 earthquake in Pakistan.
+Since then, Ayesha has volunteered at numerous institutes for people/children with special needs, orphanages, slum schools and managed a refugee camp of hundreds of displaced people in Islamabad after the 2005 earthquake in Pakistan.
 She also initiated clean-up drives to better the environment in the slums.

-As a Therapist, apart from having a private practice, Ayesha has worked pro bono with acid burn survivors, children/people with special needs, children in drug rehabilitation facilities and orphans and their carers.
+As a former therapist, Ayesha has worked pro bono with acid burn survivors, children/people with special needs, children in drug rehabilitation facilities, and orphans and their carers.

-Such a place was finally created.
-But it’s not a one-man operation.
-With the constant support and passionate dedication of a fantastic, like-minded team and a myriad of generous and amazing donors who believed in the cause, ACF went through countless struggles and highs and lows to manifest a reality of this all-inclusive environment.
+However, to create such a significant dent in society is by no means a one-man operation.
+With the constant support and passionate dedication of a fantastic, like-minded team and a myriad of generous and amazing donors who believe in the cause, ACF has through countless struggles and highs and lows to manifest a reality of this all-inclusive environment.
 Nothing is possible without teamwork and the ACF family spend day and night working together to help in every way possible.